Anilkumarsunkesula/vsts/sudheer/ansible-playbook.md

 **Note:** Leave other options in the dialog box as is other than the options mentioned above.

-**Step 4.** Once Instance is in ‘Running’ state, note down the public IP address.
+Step 4.
+Follow the step 2 and 3 again to create another instance.

-**Tip:** We recommend writing down the IP address in a notepad for future use.
+Step 5.
+Once both the Instances are in ‘Running’ state, note down the public IP addresses.

-**Step 5.** You can also that instance has now been provisioned and is in Running state.
+Step 6.
+You can also see that instances has now been provisioned and are in Running state.

-We now have a Compute instance with a Public IP address running in OCI.
+We now have two Compute instances with a Public IP addresses running in OCI.
 Next we will SSH to the compute instance from the internet.

 ## Login to the Compute Instance and Install Ansible